ayanmaj92/fairall/README.md

 - [MEPS Health](https://meps.ahrq.gov/mepsweb/) (`datasets/meps/`)

 The latter 3 datasets are real-world datasets that have been downloaded using [AIF360](https://github.com/Trusted-AI/AIF360).
-Please see the related licences and use agreements.
+Please see the related licences.
+We also refer to the [user agreement for MEPS](https://github.com/Trusted-AI/AIF360/blob/master/aif360/data/raw/meps/README.md#data-use-agreement).
-We have pre-processed the datasets for our compatibility.
+We have pre-processed the datasets for our compatibility and as described in our paper.

 Read [here](./datasets/README.md) for details on the key points regarding *dataset formatting for compatibility.*